Every presentation is a journey

 Before embarking on the 9 steps however it’s critical that you build a firm foundation on which to structure your story.

-As robust as the 9 steps are you can be certain that your construction will crumble without absolute clarity of your objective and intention for commencing the journey in the first place.
+As robust as the 9 steps are, you can be certain that your construction will crumble without absolute clarity of your objective and intention.

 Your objective is crucial to ensuring that you arrive at your chosen destination before you even begin to map out your journey.
 It can only be set by asking and answering one extremely important question before you craft your nine steps.